blue-luke/ckad-exercises/e.observability.md

 ### Create an nginx pod with a liveness probe that just runs the command 'ls'.
 Save its YAML in pod.yaml.
 Run it, check its probe status, delete it.

+23.yaml
+Dont have evidence that the livenessprobe worked.
+The instructions just ask for the config of it

 <details><summary>show</summary>
 <p>